v3ai/qcom/README.md

 ```
 qcom program-1/
 ```

+## Adding a message
-6. You can also use the flag -m if you want to specify a different msg than "qcom"
+You can also use the flag -m if you want to specify a different msg than "qcom"

 ```
 qcom -m "changed xyz"